bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/git-commit-guidelines.md

 What does that mean?
 It means that semantic-release parses the commit messages to arrive at a unbiased version number for a new release, and then creates that new release.
-This allows for a new release to be put together with little human involvement.title: (.*)
+This allows for a new release to be put together with little human involvement.
-date: 2021-03-31

-date: 2021-03-30

 The Elegant development team chose to use the
 [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines)